cibaca/udacity-scholarship-challenge/projects/disease-detection-project.md

 ![Stages for Project](https://user-images.githubusercontent.com/37798451/63227239-07e9d980-c202-11e9-8bfd-29c635a12956.png)

 ### Sampling
-The dataset was highly imbalanced, a high of 60361 and low of 110, and huge for our timeline and we had to resort to using a well represented sample.
+The dataset was highly imbalanced, a high value in distribution of 60361 and low of 110, and huge in size for our timeline and we had to resort it to using a well represented sample.
 We eventually scaled down on the dataset to [12000] from [112000].
 The initial distribution for images with single class labels is given below.
 Labels | Distributions
 ------------ | -------------
 No Finding | 60361